frnmst/automated-tasks/docs/rules.rst

 Summary
 -------

+- all the scripts, this documentation and their dependencies are `free software <https://www.gnu.org/philosophy/free-sw.html>`_.
 - scripts are divided by categories and placed in different directories accordingly.
 See the ``./src`` directory
 - if files are imported into a script, these will be classified as